Images of Common Wart (9)

 - Application of imiquimod, an immunotherapy agent, or other chemicals, which induce an allergic reaction to destroy the wart

-- Diabetics with warts of the feet should be treated by a physician.
+- Diabetes – Warts of the feet should be treated by a health professional.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.

 Paller A, Mancini A. Paller and Mancini: Hurwitz Clinical Pediatric Dermatology.
 6th ed.
 St. Louis, MO: Elsevier; 2022.

 Last modified on May 16th, 2023 at 4:44 pm